unraid/docs/docs/unraid-api.md

 ## Using the Unraid API

-The Unraid API offers a modern GraphQL interface, enabling you to manage your Unraid server effectively.
+The Unraid API offers a modern %%GraphQL|graphql%% interface, enabling you to manage your Unraid server effectively.

 ### Enabling the GraphQL sandbox

-To get started with the GraphQL sandbox and interactive playground, follow these steps:
+To get started with the %%GraphQL|graphql%% sandbox and interactive playground, follow these steps:

 1. Enable developer mode using the command line interface (CLI):